-A couple of days ago Katie broke my heart.
+A couple of days ago my daughter broke my heart.
 Actually she broke her front tooth, which almost broke my heart.

-Daniel says I am prone to exaggeration.
-What do you think?
+I might be prone to exaggeration… What do you think?

 Seriously, I vomited for hours during labor and REFUSED all pain meds because I didn’t want her exposed to anything that might harm her, but the moment she chips a tooth I’m all for knocking her out and performing an unnecessary cosmetic procedure.

 Fortunately, a good friend of mine is a dentist.
 After examining her he talked me out of doing anything drastic, so for now the only cosmetic to-do on Katie’s schedule is getting into my makeup.

 Here’s the thing: The dentist told me that her enamel seemed weak.
 How did that happen?

 Let me take you back a little.
 When I was pregnant with Katie I ate SO WELL.
 Seriously, I craved Skittles for an entire month but I refused to give in because I didn’t want to eat nasty food dye.
 And not only did I keep (most) of the unhealthy junk out of my body, I put a lot of great (and expensive!!!) stuff into it.